 WHY DO YOU NEED TO TAKE RESPONSIBILITY OF YOURSELF?

-- Decisions of your gear configuration, suit, weights, … They are very important decisions, and can affect your safety
+- Decisions of your gear configuration, suit, weights etc. are very important decisions that can affect your safety

 - It’s not smart to leave these decisions in the hands of someone who doesn’t know you

-- It is even less smart to leave these kind of decisions to someone you don’t know
+- It is even less clever to leave these kind of decisions to someone you don’t know

 - You will plan your immersion mentally and very quickly.

-- It will help you to save money in equipment that perhaps you do not need
+- It will help you to save money for equipment that perhaps you do not need

 - You will enjoy diving in a higher level

-- A self sufficient diver is permanently aware of what is going on around, therefore you will take the best decisions underwater
+- A self sufficient diver is permanently aware of what is going on around him, therefore you will take the best decisions underwater

 Decisions of your gear, configuration, suit, weights…They are very important decisions, and can affect your safety.
 It’s not smart to leave these decisions in the hands of someone who does not know you.
 It is even less smart to leave these kind of decisions to someone you don’t know.